A mindfulness based approach

 Open-ended therapy

 Open-ended therapy allows more time to explore the connections between your past experiences and your current thoughts, feelings and behaviour.
 It also allows space to notice and better understand your inner psychological processes and interpersonal dynamics.
-Insights from our work together also have the opportunity to further establish in your day-to-day life.
+Insights from our work together also have the opportunity to become further established in your day-to-day life.

 While we may agree a notional length to our work at the start of therapy, this can be revisited at any time.
 Normally I would suggest meeting for six appointments to begin with and then for us to use the therapeutic space to reflect on where we want to go from there.